mozilla-services/tecken/docs/configuration.rst

 Disk cache manager
 ------------------

-The Eliot disk cache manager is run as a single process by Honcho.
+The disk cache manager is run as a single process by Honcho.

 .. autocomponent:: eliot.cache_manager.DiskCacheManager
    :hide-classname: